zacanger/niddesa/text/generated-translations/cullaniddesa/21-chinese-google.md

 "Those who do not get these no-fault eaters": "Those who do not get these no-fault eaters can't get them, after they don't get them, after they don't get them, after they don't have them, they don't receive them," it means they don't get them.
-A negligent eater should walk alone like a rhinoceros horn.
+A negligent eater should walk alone like a rhinoceros.

 Because of that, the single enlightened person said:

 "We do praise the companions who have enough, we should get close to the equally distinguished companions,

-Those who do not get these no-fault eaters should walk alone like rhinoceros horns. "
+Those who do not get these no-fault eaters should walk alone like rhinoceros. "

 134. After seeing the brilliance of gold: It was completed by the blacksmith,

-The two are rubbing each other's hands, they should walk alone like rhinoceros horns.
+The two are rubbing each other's hands, they should walk alone like rhinoceros.

 "After seeing the glory of gold": "After seeing, seeing, weighing, judging, separating, and clarifying.
 "Golden" (Suvaṇṇassāti) is golden (jātarūpassa).